numerik11/ESP32-Irrigation-Control/README.md

 Other:

-Works with ESP8266 and ESP32 (Arduino framework).
+Works with ESP32 (Arduino IDE framework).

 -Materials Required-